Main Page Content

 The living wage is based on the real cost of goods and services in Windsor and Essex County.

 A living wage is based on the idea that every person has the right to enjoy good health, relaxation, culture, and fun.
 It provides the means to raise children and to take part in social and community activities.
 It also allows families to reduce the stress of living in poverty.
 The living wage calculation takes into consideration local costs of living and is not pre-set by the government.
 This means that the rate varies from community to community and may change year-to-year.
+Paying a Living Wage provides families with a basic existence.
+The Living Wage Calculation assumes that individuals and families are taking advantage of every available subsidy and tax credit.

 To learn more about how the Windsor and Essex County Living Wage is calculated read the “Calculating a Living Wage for Windsor and Essex County” report here.